Lesson:

 The table includes the following:

-CONSIDER interrogating your favourite tools in a similar manner.
+CONSIDER integrating your favourite tools in a similar manner.

 Some relevant digital activities in which LBS learners find value